Qualifying Conditions & Requirements for a Medical Marijuana Card in Kentucky

 When can I apply for a medical cannabis card in Kentucky?

-You can apply for the Kentucky medical marijuana card on January 1, 2025, once the state launches the Patient and Caregiver Registry Portal.
+You can now apply for the Kentucky medical marijuana card through the Patient and Caregiver Registry Portal, which launched on January 1, 2025.

 Below is the list of qualifying conditions for a medical marijuana card in Kentucky: